wrex/rexs.tips/content/guitar/Getting started/notes/just-12-notes.md

 That diagram only shows *one* way to play a C Major.

 As we will learn when we start studying chords and harmony, C Major is formed when you play the three notes C, E, and G simultaneously.

 [Figure 1](#fig1) is just one way to play those notes.
-From left to right (starting on the 5th string) the shape above sounds the *notes* C, E, G, C (again), and E (again).
-It's because those three notes are the only ones sounding that make this a C chord, not the shape.
+Plucking the notes individually from left to right (starting on the 5th string) the shape above sounds the *notes* C, E, G, C (again), and E (again).
+It's those three notes that make this a C chord, not the shape.

 Seriously, even small children learning piano can soon play a C major chord several different ways all over the keyboard.
 Literally millions of guitarists, though, never learn any way other than the diagram above, which is sad.

-Shapes aren't all bad.
+Shapes are unavoidable.
+They aren't all bad.
 You can't learn guitar without memorizing shapes.

 Shapes make it much, much easier for guitarists to play in different keys.
 This is far more difficult on other instruments.
 A guitarist is *much* more likely to play in a horn player's natural key (like F or Bb) than for a horn player to play in E, A, D or G (convenient keys for the guitar).

-While shapes can be a useful device to help you memorize and find notes/scales/chords, it's important not to think of them as an end in themselves.

 ## The musical alphabet

+Its *notes* that create music, though.
+Not shapes.
+So what are the notes and where do they come from?

 What follows is an over-simplified, highly condensed, and likely wrong history, but the concepts may prove helpful as we proceed.